 In 1795 Grand Master Rohan made some repairs and improvements to Fort St. Lucian.
 The garrison of the fort opposed resistance to the French in 1798 and it capitulated only after Grand Master Hompesch surrendered Malta to Napoleon Bonaparte.

-In 1614 the Ottomans landed at Marsascala, so named because it was the harbour closest to Sicily, in an unsuccessful attempt to raid the southern part of Malta.
+In 1614 the Ottomans landed at Marsascala, a harbour at the south-eastern end of the island, in an unsuccessful attempt to raid the southern part of Malta.
 In the following year Grand Master Alof de Wignacourt ordered the construction of a fortress identical to Fort St. Lucian.
 The two fortresses are attributed to Vittorio Cassar, son of Girolamo Cassar who designed the fortifications of Valletta.

 Fort St. Thomas and its external bastion

 Fort St. Thomas was on the sea front and it was surrounded by a moat.
 Similar to Fort St. Lucian, a separate bastion housed the artillery.
 The erased coat of arms belonged to Grand Master Rohan.
 Today a modern road separates the fort and the bastion from the sea.